-13 There will be a right of appeal to an Independent Appeal Panel for the parents or carers of all unsuccessful applicants.
-The appeal panel is set up under the School Admission Appeals Code.
+15 Parents or carers of all unsuccessful applicants have a right of appeal to an Independent Appeal Panel.
+The appeal panel is set up under the School Admission Appeals

+Code.
 Details of how to make an appeal will be provided when a parent is informed of a decision to refuse their child a place at the academy.